awsdocs/amazon-emr-management-guide/doc_source/emr-iam-roles-custom.md

 ### Use the Console to Specify Custom Roles<a name="emr-iam-roles-launch-console"></a>

 When you create a cluster, you can specify a custom service role for Amazon EMR, a custom role for the EC2 instance profile, and a custom Auto Scaling role using **Advanced options**\.
 When you use **Quick options**, the default service role and the default role for the EC2 instance profile are specified\.
-For more information, see [Use Default IAM Roles and Managed Policies](emr-iam-roles-defaultroles.md)\.
+For more information, see [IAM Service Roles Used By Amazon EMR](emr-iam-service-roles.md)\.

 **To specify custom IAM roles using the console**